clemensv/xregistry-cli/README.md

 ```

 You will then need a working CloudEvents discovery endpoint, which are still
 hard to come by or you need a set of CloudEvent Discovery documents.

-The project
-will soon comes with a few of those, hang in there.
+There's currently one sample doc at [samples/cloudevents-discovery/Microsoft.Storage.disco](samples/cloudevents-discovery/Microsoft.Storage.disco) which you can point to with the --definitions option.

+Mind that this document's root will still shift and the templates will adjust accordingly.

 ## Usage
 To generate code, run the following command: